 Discussing salary at work is protected regardless of whether employees are talking to each other in person or through social media.

 What employers can do

 Of course, discussing salary at work can be problematic.
 Conversations can evoke feelings of jealousy and inequity among co-workers who most likely are unaware of the reasons for salary differences, including education, experience and training.
 Suspicion, distrust and other negative emotions often result from salary discussions and seriously affect company morale.

 The best way to head off those problems is to foster a positive working relationship with your employees.
 Consider instituting strategies like these:

 - Pay people fairly in the first place: Review your own records and make sure your salaries are competitive in the marketplace.

-- Encourage a workplace where employees are comfortable approaching management or HR personnel with questions or observations about salaries or working conditions.
+- Encourage an open workplace where employees are comfortable approaching management or HR personnel with questions or observations about salaries or working conditions.